Pedicures: What is a pedicure?

 Cuticle work: Cuticles are the dry skin surrounding the nail plate, where your nail and finger meet.
 We at LeSalon use a cuticle remover cream to soften cuticles, which are then soaked in one of our sterilised pedicure bowls.

-Exfoliation: Your technician will use a deep exfoliation scrub to rid your feet of excess dead skin.
+Exfoliation: Your mobile beauty therapist will use a deep exfoliation scrub to rid your feet of excess dead skin.
 The scrub will be applied generously up to your ankles, then removed with water.
 This step leaves your skin fresh and soft.

-Hydration bath: Your technician will invite you to place your feet into the pedicure bowl to soak in warm water.
+Hydration bath: Your beauty therapist will invite you to place your feet into the pedicure bowl to soak in warm water.

 Buff to shine: In the case of men’s pedicures or if you’re not having polish, buffing will be the final step of your treatment.
 Using a nail buffer, your pedicurist will polish the nail surface to create a consistent and shiny look.